1. Introduction

 1.1.
 RDF terminology

-This document uses the terms resource, property, RDF vocabulary, namespace, namespace IRI, namespace prefix, RDF graph, RDF triple, IRI, literal, blank node, node of an RDF graph, RDF term, subject, predicate, and object of RDF triples, datatype, and IRI and literal term equality as defined in RDF 1.1 Concepts and Abstract Syntax RDF11 CONCEPTS.
+This document uses the terms resource, property, RDF vocabulary, namespace, namespace IRI, namespace prefix, graph, IRI, literal, blank node, node, term, IRI equality and literal term equality as defined in RDF 1.1 Concepts and Abstract Syntax RDF11 CONCEPTS.

 1.2.
 RDF vocabularies and namespace IRIs